kk-digital/kcg-ipfs/chatdev_generation_targets_md/ipfs_http_api_library.md

 Make an IPFS HTTP API Library.
-Use Kubo RPC API as reference.
+Use Kubo RPC API docs found in this website https://docs.ipfs.tech/reference/kubo/rpc/ as reference.
+All apis must be an HTTP call to the endpoints found in Kubo RPC API docs.
+There must be no third party IPFS library import.
 The library must have these functionalities and their respective apis:
 1. Add a file to ipfs network
 2. Add a folder to ipfs network